dog-face/git_commit_inflator/README.txt

  ________________________________________
-/ You own a dog, but you can only feed a \
+/ You will inherit some money or a small \
-\ cat.                                   /
+\ piece of land.                         /
  ----------------------------------------
         \   ^__^
          \  (oo)\_______